 1973 c 612 s 6; 1986 c 444

 A person with a registration in effect shall, within 30 days after the occurrence of any material change in the information on file with the commissioner, notify the commissioner in writing of the change by an application to amend the registration accompanied by a fee of $100.
 The commissioner may by rule define what shall be considered a material change for such purposes, and may determine the circumstances under which a revised public offering statement must accompany the application.
 If the amendment is approved by the commissioner, it shall become effective upon the issuance by the commissioner of an order amending the registration.

 The commissioner may withdraw an amendment application that has not become effective.
 If no activity occurs with respect to the application for a period of 120 days, the commissioner may by order declare the application withdrawn.

-Within 120 days after the fiscal year end of the registrant, the registrant shall file a report in the form prescribed by rule of the commissioner.
+A registration is effective for 12 months from the date the commissioner's order is issued.
+A registrant must file a report, in the form prescribed by rule of the commissioner, before the end of the registration effective period.
 A fee of $200 shall accompany the annual report.

 Failure to file the annual report and pay the fee shall constitute cause for cancellation of the registration.
 In the event of such cancellation, registration may be reinstated at a subsequent date following filing of the report and payment of the fee.

 No person shall publish or cause to be published in this state any advertisement offering a franchise subject to the registration requirements of sections 80C.01 to 80C.22 unless a true copy of the advertisement has been filed in the office of the commissioner at least five business days prior to the first publication thereof, or at such later time as the commissioner by rule or order may allow, unless such advertisement has been exempted by rule of the commissioner.